The genealogy of a solvable population model under selection with dynamics related to directed polymers: Introduction

 where $Y_j(t)$ are i.i.d. positive random variables.
 Secondly, for some of our results, we assume that the tail distribution of $Y_i(t)$ satisfies

 where $\alpha$ and $C$ are positive constants.
 To simplify the notation, the time parameter $t$ is often omitted.
-Moreover, $\eta_i(t)$ in (\ref{equa.def.eta}) does not change if we replace $Y_j(t)$ by $Y_j(t)C^{\,-1/\alpha}$, for this reason we may always assume that $C=1$.
-Then we show that the ancestral processes converge weakly and that the limit distribution depends on $\alpha$ in (\ref{equa.cond.Y.alpha}).
-Our result resembles Theorem 4 in \cite{Schweinsberg2003}, where Schweinsberg studies coalescent processes obtained from supercritical Galton-Watson processes.
+Moreover, $\eta _i(t)$ in (\ref{equa.def.eta}) does not change if we replace $Y_j(t)$ by $Y_j(t)C^{ -1/\alpha}$, for this reason we may always assume that $C=1$.
+Then we show that the ancestral processes converge weakly and that the limit distribution depends on $\alpha$.
+Our result resembles Theorem~4 in \cite{Schweinsberg2003}, where Schweinsberg studies coalescent processes obtained from supercritical Galton--Watson processes.